-Our compensation committee administers our Long-Term Stock Incentive Plan.
-The Long-Term Stock Incentive Plan essentially gives the compensation committee sole discretion and authority to select those persons to whom awards will be made, to designate the number of shares covered by each award, to establish vesting schedules and terms of each award, to specify all other terms of awards and to interpret the Long-Term Stock Incentive Plan.
+Our compensation committee administers our LTIP Plan.
+The LTIP Plan essentially gives the compensation committee sole discretion and authority to select those persons to whom awards will be made, to designate the number of shares covered by each award, to establish vesting schedules and terms of each award, to specify all other terms of awards and to interpret the LTIP Plan.

-Options awarded under the Long-Term Stock Incentive Plan may be either incentive stock options or nonqualified stock options, but incentive stock options may only be awarded to our employees.
+Options awarded under the LTIP Plan may be either incentive stock options or nonqualified stock options, but incentive stock options may only be awarded to our employees.
 Incentive stock options are intended to satisfy the requirements of Section 422 of the Internal Revenue Code.
 Nonqualified stock options are not intended to satisfy Section 422 of the Internal Revenue Code.
 Stock appreciation rights may be granted in connection with options or as free-standing awards.
 Exercise of an option will result in the corresponding surrender of the attached stock appreciation right.
 The exercise price of an option or stock appreciation right must be at least equal to the par value of a share of common stock on the date of grant, and the exercise price of an incentive stock option must be at least equal to the fair market value of a share of common stock on the date of grant.
 Options and stock appreciation rights will be exercisable in accordance with the terms set by the compensation committee when granted and will expire on the date determined by the compensation committee, but in no event later than the tenth anniversary of the grant date.
 If a stock appreciation right is issued in connection with an option, the stock appreciation right will expire when the related option expires.
 Special rules and limitations apply to stock options which are intended to be incentive stock options.

-Under our Long-Term Stock Incentive Plan, our compensation committee may grant common stock to participants.
-In the discretion of the committee, stock issued pursuant to the plan may be subject to vesting or other restrictions.
-Participants may receive dividends relating to their shares issued pursuant to the plan, both before and after the common stock subject to an award is earned or vested.
+Under the LTIP Plan, our compensation committee may grant common stock to participants.
+In the discretion of the committee, stock issued pursuant to the LTIP Plan may be subject to vesting or other restrictions.
+Participants may receive dividends relating to their shares issued pursuant to the LTIP Plan, both before and after the common stock subject to an award is earned or vested.